ConorReynolds/ConorReynolds.github.io/botc-script-tool/README.md

 The tool does not yet support travelers or fabled.
 These features are high-priority.

-It would be nice to see a list of characters and filter them by their properties.
-It’s sometimes hard to think of what to add if there isn’t a big list of characters that you can peruse.
-The official tool does this.
-Currently it lets you filter by character type and edition.
-We could do the same, and even extend it to other more fancy filters like ‘prevents night deaths’, ‘does not wake’, etc., which can be useful in the script building process.

 Further in the future, it would be cool to integrate some script-building tips directly into the editor.
+Currently the tool does not display any script analytics whatsoever – not even the numbers of character types.

 ## Incomplete Features

-There is basic additional search functionality: if you begin a query in the character search with the key ‘has:’, it will search through ability text rather than character names.
-I’ll probably add more keys as they occur to me, but this feature is reasonably useful as-is.
-Try things like has:learn align, has:mad, has:you start knowing, has:drunk, has:poison, etc.
+The special search queries are limited to ‘has:’ prefixes and the filter functionality in the sidebar is still relatively basic.
+Extending these would be cool.

 ## Building the Tool

-There’s no building required.
+There’s nothing to build.
 Launch any server in the project root and you can try it out.
 There’s a very basic [Makefile](Makefile) which runs `python3 -m http.server` and watches the [Sass](https://sass-lang.com/) files for changes.
 (This requires Sass to be installed.)